tergite/tergite-autocalibration/data/data-readme.md

 - Instead, please commit only useful information in readable commonly used formats such as:
   - Mixer correction in csv format
   - Device configuration toml files
+  - ...

+Please note: If there are changes in the way we are formatting our configuration files, only the configuration files from current devices are updated.